 Pennsylvania has a robust set of healthcare inspection and transparency laws.
-Notwithstanding, initiatives to adopt other measures, including a most favored nations clause ban for healthcare contracts, a certificate of needs program, and a state-run health exchange have not gained traction in the legislature.
-Like several other eastern states, Pennsylvania is currently investigating alternative payment structures and healthcare models to increase access to quality, affordable care.
+However, initiatives to adopt other measures, including a most favored nations clause ban for healthcare contracts, a certificate of needs program, and a state-run health exchange have not gained traction in the legislature.
+Although Pennsylvania introduced several bills affecting price transparency, health care markets and costs, none were signed into law.
+Stay tuned for what action Pennsylvania will take this session.

 Recent Legislative Developments